-Free radicals and other reactive oxygen species (ROS) produced in the cells in aerobic conditions, modulate cell homeostasis and induce gene expression changes at all levels, which are proportional to the intensity of ROS production as well as to the types of generated ROS.
-Numerous data indicates that the so-called mini-oxidative explosion plays and important role in signal transduction.
-Thus it was confirmed, for example, that in the mammalian cell, in addition to nitric oxide (NO), whose physiological role is best explained, superoxide anion radical (O_2^{-}) and hydrogen peroxide (H_2O_2) in certain concentrations, also have significant roles as intracellular secondary messengers (Allen and Tresini 2000).
+Free radicals and other reactive oxygen species (ROS) produced in the cells under aerobic conditions, modulate cell homeostasis and induce gene expression changes at all levels, which are proportional to the intensity of ROS production as well as to the types of generated ROS.
+Numerous data indicate that the so-called mini-oxidative explosion plays an important role in signal transduction.
+It was found that in the mammalian cell, in addition to nitric oxide (NO), whose physiological role is best explained, superoxide anion radical (O2) and hydrogen peroxide (H2O2) in certain concentrations also have significant roles as intracellular secondary messengers (Allen and Tresini 2000).
 The analysis of NO role indicates two possible functions.
-Increased NO production by macrophages and other effector cells of the immune system primarily emphasizes its defensive role, that is, predominant role in regulation of the immune response.
+Increased NO production by macrophages and other effector cells of the immune system primarily emphasizes its defensive role, that is predominant in regulation of the immune response.
 On the other hand, NO synthesis in the endothelial cells and neurons is suggestive of NO role in signal transduction.
 Fine biological balance between the two opposed physiological NO functions (destruction of "foreign" cells and signal transduction within the cell) depends on production of other reactive oxygen species (ROS).

-Thus, for example, in addition to NO, the immune system cells also produce considerable quantities of superoxide anion radicals (O_2) and hydrogen peroxide (H_2O_2).
-As opposed to this, other cell types, such as vascular smooth muscle cells, chondrocytes and fibroblasts produce significantly lower quantities of these reactive species (O_2), H_2O_2).
+Thus, for example, the immune system cells produce not only NO but also considerable quantities of superoxide anion radicals (O2) and hydrogen peroxide (H2O2).
+In contrast, other cell types, such as vascular smooth muscle cells, chondrocytes and fibroblasts produce significantly lower quantities of these reactive species (O_2, H_2O_2) .

-Although there is some data indicating that ROS exert their secondary messenger function depending on the type of the cell of its origin, the results that undoubtedly suggest that oxidative stress may also activate the same signaling pathways leading to the same transcription and translation changes in different cells are also important.
-This is the case with regulation of expression of the nuclear transcription factor kappa-B (NF-kB) in numerous cell types.
-Synthesis of the factor is stimulated by the majority of ligands which induce serine phosphorylation on the targeted substrate (e.g. kinases) and proteosomal degradation of the inhibitory kappa-beta (I k β) subunit.
-It was evidenced in certain cases that NF-kB activation may be blocked by antioxidative treatment, as well as that ROS play an important role in activation of the transcription factor (Schreck et al. 1991).
-On the other hand, direct oxidative stress, such as hypoxic re-oxygenation, activates NF-kB, however, the activation is effectuated through another mechanism, in absence of proteolytic degradation of I k β subunit (Imbert et al. 1996).
-Similarly, addition of H2O2 may activate the enzymes from the protein kinase C (PKC) family (Konishi et al. 1997).
-However, PKC activation induced by oxidants is independent from lipid co-factors and thus it is distinguishable from the classic ligand-stimulated pathway.
+Although there are some data indicating that ROS exert their secondary messenger function depending on the type of the cell of its origin, other results undoubtedly suggest that oxidative stress may also activate the same signaling pathways leading to the same transcription and translation changes in different cells.
+This is the case with the regulation of expression of the nuclear transcription factor kappa-B (NF-κB) in numerous cell types.
+Synthesis of this factor is stimulated by the majority of ligands, which induce serine phosphorylation on the targeted substrate (e.g. kinases) and proteosomal degradation of the inhibitory kappa-beta (I $\kappa\beta$) subunit.
+It was observed that NF-κB activation might be blocked by antioxidative treatment and that ROS also play an important role in activation of the transcription factor (Schreck et al. 1991).
+On the other hand, direct oxidative stress, such as hypoxic reoxygenation, activates NF-κB.
+However, the activation is mediated through another mechanism in absence of proteolytic degradation of I κβ subunit (Imbert et al. 1996).
+Similarly, the addition of H2O2 may activate enzymes from the protein kinase C (PKC) family (Konishi et al. 1997).
+However, PKC activation induced by oxidants is independent from lipid cofactors and thus it is distinguishable from the classic ligand-stimulated pathway.